 Our state is a burst of color as the calendar flips to the fall months.
 From the foliage in the mountains to the gorgeous sunsets on the coast and all the bright and festive events in between, autumn in North Carolina is practically made to star on your Instagram feed.

 Visit these events and attractions, and then get posting.
 Make sure you use #visitnc so we can admire your beautiful shots of our state.

 1 Autumn at Oz

-Visitors and fans of The Wizard of Oz can now stroll the yellow brick road during two weekends.
-Tickets start at $45, and memorable photos of your group with Oz’s classic characters milling about the grounds will certainly add some unique scenes to your feed.
+Visitors and fans of The Wizard of Oz can now stroll the yellow brick road during three weekends.
+Tickets start at $55, and memorable photos of your group with Oz’s classic characters milling about the grounds will certainly add some unique scenes to your feed.

 If you missed this event: The Land of Oz also hosts Journey with Dorothy guided tours throughout June, and you can book a stay at the property June through October with Emerald Realty and Rentals.

 2 Pumpkin Flotilla

 2 Pumpkin FlotillaOct.
 29, 2021; CarySee on map